 Ask yourself: Do you really need an iPad with Wi-Fi and Cellular?

-LTE service can be incredibly useful, however, if you plan to use your iPad on the go and don't want to drain your iPhone's battery to tether.
-The Cellular model also sports a GPS antenna, if you plan to use your iPad for navigation.
-I've had LTE-capable iPads since their beginnings, and I love being able to freely work on a close-to-laptop-size device with a cellular antenna.
+LTE service can be beneficial if you plan to use your iPad on the go and don't want to drain your iPhone's battery to tether.
+The Cellular model also sports a GPS antenna if you plan to use your iPad for navigation.
 If you have good coverage where you're traveling, it means never having to worry about finding a Wi-Fi hotspot or tethering your iPhone to work.

 Additionally, if you have a different data plan on your iPad than your iPhone, it can be useful for getting data in areas where your iPhone's cellular provider has dead spots (and vice versa).